 The length of a disqualification for misconduct depends on the severity of the misconduct.
 An employee who is found to have engaged in “simple misconduct” is not entitled to receive benefits for the first eight weeks.
 However, this waiting period does not reduce the total amount of benefits the employee can receive; it just delays when the benefits begin.
 In contrast, an employee who is fired for “severe misconduct” or “gross misconduct” is ineligible to receive any unemployment benefits until he or she has been reemployed and has worked for a specific period of time.

 The exact lines between simple, severe and gross misconduct are far from clear.
 As a result, it is extremely important that the New Jersey Department of Labor ("DOL") accurately understands the facts leading to you termination.
 Accordingly, it can be critical to have a New Jersey unemployment insurance benefits lawyer help you prepare for your unemployment hearing.
 If you need help with your unemployment benefits hearing, please feel free to call us at (973) 744-4000.What Should I Do If My Initial Claim for Unemployment Benefits is Denied?

 If your initial unemployment benefits claim is denied, you have a short time to appeal the decision to the Appeal Tribunal.
 It is important to be well prepared for the appeal hearing, which normally takes place over the telephone.

 If the Appeal Tribunal denies your appeal, you have the right to appeal that decision to the Department of Labor Board of Review.
 Appeals to the Board of Review are normally decided based on written submissions from the parties.
-Therefore, it generally is preferable to have an employment attorney represent you on this appeal.
+Therefore, it generally is preferable to have an employment lawyer represent you on this appeal.
 The Board of Review’s decision is the final administrative decision, which can be appealed to the New Jersey Superior Court’s Appellate Division.